 Earlier, I was arguing with my friend and I discovered later that he was right.

 My self-righteous conscience smirked at me making my damaged pride pack its suitcase and it left me without saying goodbye.

 I remember one time, my bestfriend and I met in a mall.
 We were looking for a coffee shop, CBTL to be specific.
 I forgot what that acronym stands for after a long time of not going there.
 I settled for “Coffee Blend” and didn’t bother what the “TL” means.

 “Where’s the ‘CBTL?
 Coffee Blend?’
 I asked the guard who was roaming around.
 “Huh?
 ‘Coffee Bleend,’ go straight and turn right.‘ My eyes wanted to roll but I just smiled and thanked him.
 Bubble thought: “The nerve of that man to correct me.
 My pronunciation is the right one!”

-Thinking about that innocent man and my bestfriend who wouldn’t stop laughing, I was embarrassed and ashamed of what I did and thought.
+Thinking about that innocent man and my bestfriend who wouldn’t stop laughing, I was embarrassed and ashamed of what I thought.
 Well, not really.
 Maybe just a little bit.
 Anyway, of course the guard was right.
 I just misheard him.
 It’s Coffee Bean.